 If you are doing a group project, only one copy of the technical deliverable has to be handed in.
 All members of the group will receive the same grade on the technical aspects of this project.
 If you are writing code, you must include your code and supporting documentation embedded in your code.

-(You will include information on your data on your blog site in your project summary: where did you acquire your data, how did your parse, filter, mine your data – similar to the metadata you did for your infographics)
+You will include information on your data on your blog site in your executive summary: Introduction to the project, Ben Fry’s data visualization pipeline (where did you acquire your data, how did your parse, filter, mine your data, any comments on represent refine and interact – similar to the metadata you did for your infographics)

-- Theoretical essay Write-up (individual, one per student, for Sally, optional to post on blog site)
+- Theoretical essay write-up (individual, one per student, optional to post on blog site) 25%

 You have to present your project in lecture time, during the last week of classes.
 Your allotted time is 10 minutes.
 Plan for speaking for 5-7 minutes with time for some questions.
 Group projects have longer time – plan for 5 minutes times the number of students, add 3 min per person for questions at the end.